Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 **2 points** | _Get over 100,000,000 points on the Ruby table_

+This will put you at the top of the pre-set in-game leaderboard on game over.
+If enabled, your score will also be submitted to the [High Score (thousands) - Ruby](https://retroachievements.org/leaderboardinfo.php?i=721) leaderboard.

 ### ![1st Place Sapphire icon](https://media.retroachievements.org/Badge/21143.png) [1st Place Sapphire](https://retroachievements.org/achievement/4308)

 **2 points** | _Get over 100,000,000 points on the Sapphire table_

+This will put you at the top of the pre-set in-game leaderboard on game over.
+If enabled, your score will also be submitted to the [High Score (thousands) - Sapphire](https://retroachievements.org/leaderboardinfo.php?i=722) leaderboard.

 ### ![Welcome to the Club icon](https://media.retroachievements.org/Badge/21305.png) [Welcome to the Club](https://retroachievements.org/achievement/21348)